B1295 Code - Park Assist Sensor 8

 B1295-92 PTS SENSOR 8 PERFORMANCE OR INCORRECT OPERATION

-Labor: 1.0The cost of diagnosing the B1295 code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+Labor: 1.0The cost to diagnose the B1295 code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)

 |What is B1295 code meaning?The Park Assist Sensors (PTS) are ultrasonic transceivers that are completely controlled by the Park Assist Module.
 The sensors transmit and receive ultrasonic signals.
 Each sensor has a voltage, signal, and return the circuit to the module.
 The sensors communicate with the Park Assist Module using a dedicated serial bus communication circuit.
 The Park Assist Module monitors the PTS Sensor when the vehicle in reverse and during the self-test while the vehicle is in drive between 18 km/h (11 mph) and 40 km/h (25 mph).
 The Park Assist Module sets the OBDII code when the Park Assist Sensor Signal circuit is not to factory specifications.